roeintheglasses/turup-s-gambits/Documentation/DOCUMENTATION.md

 ## Architecture Overview

-The application follows a layered architecture pattern:
+The application follows a layered architecture pattern with a refactored modular realtime system:

 1. **Presentation Layer**: React components and UI elements
 2. **Business Logic Layer**: Custom hooks and game state management using Zustand
-3. **Data Layer**: Supabase Realtime for WebSocket connections and database interactions
+3. **Data Layer**: Refactored modular Supabase Realtime system with enhanced connection management
 4. **Infrastructure Layer**: Authentication, routing, and utility functions

+### Realtime System Architecture

+The realtime system has been completely refactored into a modular architecture:

+- **6 Specialized Modules**: Split from a single 1191-line file into focused modules
+- **ConnectionManager Class**: Centralized connection handling with auto-reconnection
+- **Enhanced Performance**: Debounced operations, connection pooling, and retry logic
+- **Strong Typing**: Comprehensive TypeScript interfaces for all payloads
+- **Improved Reliability**: Graceful fallbacks and comprehensive error recovery

 ## Game Flow